-Tag: Mackinac Island
+Tag: Mackinac Island (Page 1 of 2)

 Thanks for stopping by!
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
+To read about some of our previous trips, click here.
+If you like my photos be sure to “like” my Facebook Page, follow me on Instagram!
+You can purchase prints on Etsy and Fine Art America.
 To see inside my camera bag, check out my Gear Page.
-To plan your visit to Mackinac Island visit, MackinacIsland.org.
+For information about our new Guided Photography Tours, visit GuidedPhoto.com.

 Mackinac Island is a popular summer destination and the ferries to and from the island each day are bustling with tourists.
 Its very popular for visitors to rent bikes (or bring your own) and pedal M-185, the car-free state road that circumnavigates the island.
 This summer, M-185 is under construction near Mission Point Resort and Arch Rock due to record high water levels in the great lakes.
 This year, visitors will not be able to take the 8.1 mile long journey around the island.
 Instead, I propose bicyclists head inland, away from the crowds (social distancing, right?) and to some lesser-known spots.

 Sugar Loaf (top) was something I did not even know existed before this trip.
 Towering at 75 feet tall, this limestone rock formation is the tallest on the island.
 Geologists believe it formed this way when the waters of Lake Algonquin began to recede, eroding the surrounding rock.
 Native American legend is much more verbose and dramatic.
 You can read about it at MackinacIsland.org.
 The rock is very easy to see from Point Lookout on Sugarloaf Road.
 The adventurous can even hike down to the rock, just remember, all the step you go down, you have to climb back up!